plotly/plotly.py/doc/python/getting-started.md

 fig
 ```

 Please check out our [Troubleshooting guide](/python/troubleshooting/) if you run into any problems with JupyterLab.
+Note that our documentation assumes that you will run plotly with the default jupyter kernel.
+If you are using multiple python kernels and run into problems, refer to the [Troubleshooting guide](/python/troubleshooting/) for help.

 <!-- #region -->